dimdavid/file-provider/readme.txt

 * Identification of key file extensions, with different icon view;
 * Customization facilitated where the plugin checks for a CSS file in your theme.
 For example: "/wp-content/themes/seuTema/file-provider/style.css";
 * Customizarion of icons where the plugin checks for custom icons in your theme.
 For example: "/wp-content/themes/seuTema/file-provider/images/unknow.png";
+* Does not reveal the actual link to download the file

 ### O que é? ###